eryajf/awesome-stars-eryajf/README.md

 *   [grafana/grafana-json-datasource](https://github.com/grafana/grafana-json-datasource) - A data source plugin for loading JSON APIs into Grafana.

 *   [jdbranham/grafana-diagram](https://github.com/jdbranham/grafana-diagram) - A Grafana plugin to visualize metrics in a diagram using flow charts, gantt charts, sequence diagrams, or class diagrams

-*   [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
-Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.

 ## miscellaneous